sigp/lighthouse/book/src/advanced_networking.md

 node will inform you of established routes in this case).
 If UPnP is not enabled, we recommend you manually set up port mappings to both of Lighthouse's TCP and UDP ports (9000 by default).

+> Note: Lighthouse needs to advertise its publicly accessible ports in
+> order to inform its peers that it is contactable and how to connect to it.
+> Lighthouse has an automated way of doing this for the UDP port.
+This means
+> Lighthouse can detect its external UDP port.
+There is no such mechanism for the
+> TCP port.
+As such, we assume that the external UDP and external TCP port is the
+> same (i.e external 5050 UDP/TCP mapping to internal 9000 is fine).
+If you are setting up differing external UDP and TCP ports, you should
+> explicitly specify them using the `--enr-tcp-port` and `--enr-udp-port` as
+> explained in the following section.

 ### ENR Configuration